TomNisbet/nqsap-pcb/docs/_docs/10-home.md

 Highlights of the design are:

+* Modular [backplane](docs/backplane) and bus connectors, providing flexible arrangement of the computing boards to easily modify and extend the computer's functionality.
-* [Arduino-based loader/debugger](docs/loader/) to load programs and run interactive diagnostics
+* [Arduino-based loader/debugger](docs/loader/) with full access to all data and microcode control lines to load programs and run interactive diagnostics
+* [74LS181 ALU](docs/alu) provides arithmetic and logic operations including add, subtract, AND, OR, and XOR
+* Four [flag registers](docs/flags) with hardware-based conditional jumps
+* 3-to-8 decoders for register selection simplify wiring and reduce the number of microcode bits needed while also protecting against inadvertent bus collisions
 * 8-bit addressing extends the size of memory and number of opcodes
-* 74LS181 ALU provides arithmetic and logic operations including add, subtract, AND, OR, and XOR
-* 3-to-8 decoders for register selection simplifies wiring and reduces the number of microcode bits needed while also protecting against inadvertent bus collisions
-* Hardware-based conditional jumps